V4N1LLA-1CE/netio/README.md

 # netio (net-eye-oh)

-A lightweight Go package for handling HTTP JSON requests and responses
+A lightweight stable Go helper package for handling HTTP JSON requests and responses